BardAllen/DeskBookingApplication/README.txt

 ### I'm Feeling Lucky (#im-feeling-lucky)

-- If you're feeling spontaneous or unsure, use the "I'm Feeling Lucky" button to randomly get assigned a desk.
+- If you're feeling spontaneous or unsure, use the "I'm Feeling Lucky" button to randomly get assigned an available desk.
 (You aren't obliged to select the desk and can always let it rideeeee)

 ## App Settings (#app-settings)